Categories: Technology, Copyright, Games, iPhone, Macintosh, PalmT3, YouTube

 Pseudo-random changes to iTunes Store application pricing

 I keep tabs on applications in the iTunes Store that drop to free as it's a chance to try out an application that otherwise I wouldn't bother with.
 Sometimes when looking at the apps, you see some very odd behaviour.
-At the link is a program called "… more »
+At the link is a program called… more »

 Staples MailMate Compact Shredder

 Pluses: Small, attractive shredder capable of destroying CDs and credit cards.
 Staples will replace it when it fails within the warranty period.
 Minuses: Randomly decides that it's going to no longer turn on.
-Small paper bin means frequent changes; re… more »
+Small paper bin means frequent changes;… more »